tcunnington/582_fraud/README.md

 ## Old Notes:

+### Goal of the project:
+To consider the effect of over/under sampling methods on imbalanced data.
+We also take the opportunity to experiment with various classification algorithms.

 ### Background
 Machine learning algorithms have trouble with unbalanced data.
 Algorithms are typically designed to minimize the error rate or something very similar.
 This inherently favors the majority class.